process-engine/logging.repository.file_system/README.md

-# Logging Repository - FileSystem Implementation
+# Logging Repository - DEPRECATED

-This repository uses the local file system to access and manipulate log files.
+This repository has been integrated into the [logging api](https://github.com/process-engine/logging_api) repo and is no longer maintained.